brianegan/bansa/Readme.md

 This is my take on Redux, the state container for JavaScript apps.
 It's oriented toward developers who like building React-style apps and Kotlin!

 Why the name Bansa?
 Because it means "Nation" in Filipino.
-And a nations are "state containers."
+And nations are "state containers."
 Get it!?
 Oh ho ho ho.
 Continue on for more, dear reader.

 ## Get it!